Frequently Asked Questions

 What are the glass thickness options?

-We offer 3/8″, 1/2”, 5/8”, and 3/4” all of which can be tempered.
-We also have the ability to source other thicknesses on a case-by-case basis for custom orders.
-For all thicknesses, we also have a low iron “ultra-clear” option for increased clarity.
-You can choose any material to be any thickness, tempered vs non-tempered, or regular clarity vs ultra-clear.
+We offer 3/8″, 1/2”, 5/8”, and 3/4”, all of which can be tempered.
+We can also source other thicknesses on a case-by-case basis for custom orders.
+We also have a low-iron “ultra-clear” option for all thicknesses.
+For each panel on your tank, you can select any thickness, tempered or non-tempered, and regular clarity or ultra-clear.

 Back to Top